The Nissan Rogue is among Nissan’s most popular SUVs. The manufacturer sold more than 285,000 Nissan Rogues in the United States in 2021 alone.

-If you have a Nissan vehicle with malfunctioning automatic braking, your car may be a lemon.
-Contact us today to learn more about your driver rights and discuss your legal options.
+If you have a 2016-2022 Nissan vehicle with malfunctioning automatic braking, your car may be a lemon.
+Contact us today to learn how we can help you receive compensation at no cost to you.

 The Rogue has been equipped with an automatic braking system called the Forward Emergency Braking System (FEB) in older models and the Automatic Emergency Braking System (AEB) in newer models.

 The technology raises the accelerator pedal and applies the brakes when traffic slows suddenly.
 If an accident is imminent, the system warns you and lowers the brake pedal in order to reduce or even avoid impact, combining a warning system with automatic braking.
 It does this using a system of sensors to detect vehicles nearby.

 However, many Nissan Rogue users had noted that their FEB warning light turned on, activating the car’s FEB system when there was no reason for the vehicle to slow down or stop.
 In 2018, a class-action lawsuit was filed against Nissan for problems with its FEB systems.